xcession/xcession.github.io/_posts/2019-11-09-3-ways-to-change-a-users-default-shell-in-linux.md

 layout: post
 title:  "3 Ways to Change a Users Default Shell in Linux"
 date:   2019-11-09 20:30 +0700
-categories: shell bash linux chsh
+tags: shell bash linux chsh
 ---
 There are several reasons for changing a user's shell in Linux including the following: